subdavis/Tusk/README.md

 * Requires minimal permissions to install - done.
 Zero permissions required to install.
 * Decrypts the password file - done.
 Works with default KeePass settings on password-only .kdbx files.
 No plans to work with keyfiles, plugin-provided encryption schemes or v1 files.
 * Retrieves keepass password file from Google Drive - done.
+Supports a plugin-provider model, so other types are possible.
 * Matches website url or title - done.
 Will partial match the website vs. the Keepass entry, and present a filtered list of password entries.
 * Ignores Historical and Recycle Bin passwords - done.